-There are few bycatch issues associated with trap and line-based fishing.
-Management objectives for trawl gear specify that bycatch must remain below 35% of the total catch.
-In 2014, the average bycatch recorded by observers was 20% of the total trawl catch and non-retained species consisted mainly of trevally, scads and small sharks.
+Management objectives for trawl gear specify that bycatch must remain below 35 per cent of the total catch.
+In 2015, the average bycatch recorded by observers was 20 per cent of the total trawl catch in the Demersal Fishery and 26 per cent of the total trawl catch in the Timor Reef Fishery.
+Non-retained species consisted mainly of trevally, scads and small sharks.
 The catch of larger animals, including rays and large sharks, has significantly declined since the introduction of bycatch reduction devices (BRDs) in 2006.

-Interactions with protected species, including dolphins and turtles, can occur in the fish trawls, but this has decreased significantly since the introduction of BRDs.
+Interactions with threatened, endangered and protected species (TEPS), including sea snakes, dolphins and turtles have also declined significantly since the introduction of BRDs.
+Six sea snakes, one Grey Nurse shark (released alive) and a Narrow Sawfish (released alive) were recorded by observers during 2015.
 Given the area of distribution and estimated population size of these protected species, the impact of fish trawl gear on the stocks of these protected species is likely to be minimal.